JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ## 1. Stop selling off Council homes
 [Research](http://www.londontenants.org/publications/other/Boroughs%20SR%20loss%20or%20gain%202001-17%20(FF4).jpg) by the [London Tenants Federation](http://londontenants.org) shows that Southwark has lost more social housing than any other borough since 2001.

 As well as [right to buy and estate demolitions](http://35percent.org/the-southwark-clearances/), homes are also being lost through the sale of 'high value' coumcil homes, through a scheme that was introduced in 2009 by Southwark's Tory/Lib Dem administration, for vacant council houses valued above £400,000 .
-In 2011 the scheme was [reviewed and the value reduced to £300,000](http://moderngov.southwark.gov.uk/documents/s19458/Report%20Review%20of%20Void%20Disposal%20Strategy.pdf) by the incoming Labour administration.
+In 2011 the scheme was [reviewed and the value reduced to £300,000](http://moderngov.southwark.gov.uk/documents/s19458/Report%20Review%20of%20Void%20Disposal%20Strategy.pdf) by the incoming Labour administration and then [increased to £500,000 in 2014](http://moderngov.southwark.gov.uk/documents/s47497/Report%20Review%20of%20voids%20disposal%20strategy.pdf).

 We don't know how many council homes have been sold under this policy to date, but [this compilation](http://35percent.org/img/sold_by_southwark.pdf) taken from an auction website shows a sample of over 50 properties sold off in this [ongoing policy of disposals](http://moderngov.southwark.gov.uk/ieDecisionDetails.aspx?AIId=48244).

 ![](http://35percent.org/img/samplecouncilhomessold.png)
 *Extracts from a [sample](/sold_by_southwark.pdf) of council homes sold by the current Labour administration under this policy*

-Southwark's justification for this is that the sales revenue allows more council housing to be built more cheaply elsewhere in the borough, but the cost of building new social rented homes is surprisingly high and can exceed the £300,000 threshold:
+Southwark's justification for this is that the sales revenue allows more council housing to be built more cheaply elsewhere in the borough, but the cost of building new social rented homes is surprisingly high and there is a severe shortage of available land.

 ![](http://35percent.org/img/buildcost.png)
 *Extract from [Council report](http://moderngov.southwarksites.com/ieDecisionDetails.aspx?ID=5887) on Kipling estate new builds*